 This last part is key.
 The most dubious readers may already be thinking it: if these applications can transform your business in a good way, couldn’t they just as easily transform it in a bad way?
 If you do not have proper controls in place, this is absolutely true.
 However, you shouldn’t let the possible downsides outweigh all the upsides, particularly if the negatives can be avoided with proper management and governance.

-Below, check out our ideas for how to get started with Power Platform, as well as what to keep in mind to avoid the consequences of poor management.
+Below, check out our ideas for how to get started with the Power Platform services, as well as what to keep in mind to avoid the consequences of poor management.

 3 Strategies to Digitally Transform with Power Platform